joaskr/100-days-challenge/Picker/README.md

 Pick a color and see a matching color palette.
 Boom, it's magic.
 Colors are pretty.
 Well, most of them.

+# Important

+Mixed Content: The page at was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint.
+This request has been blocked; the content must be served over HTTPS. warning is preventing users from getting colors from API which is HTTP only.
+If you want to see the colors please change site settings and temporarily allow insecure content.
+To do that - Click on keylock next to the URL -> Site settings -> scroll down -> insecure content - allow -> reload the page Thanks!

 ## Table of contents

 - [Overview](#overview)